leocjj/holbertonschool-machine_learning/supervised_learning/0x01-classification/README.md

     What is cross-entropy loss?
     What is pickling in Python?

 ## Requirementes

-### General

-    Allowed editors: vi, vim, emacs
-    All your files will be interpreted/compiled on Ubuntu 16.04 LTS using python3 (version 3.5) Your files will be executed with numpy (version 1.15) All your files should end with a new line
     The first line of all your files should be exactly #!/usr/bin/env python3 A README.md file, at the root of the folder of the project, is mandatory Your code should use the pycodestyle style (version 2.4)